5 millionaires share their secret to writing emails that get a response

 To get someone’s attention in an email, you need to think like them.
 We train our employees to understand different customer personality types so we can deliver memorable experiences.
 You can leverage the same practice when sending emails.

 If you’re emailing a “manager” who likes to get straight to the point, send an email that reflects that.
-Don’t go into long-winded explanations or mention the local sports team.
+Don’t go into long explanations or mention the local sports team.

 If you’re emailing a “socializer” who appreciates off-topic dialogue, take advantage of apps like Vidyard, for example, to send a personalized video email.
 Ask about their pet and be as descriptive as you like.